Aerowaves, in collaboration with EDN and Versopolis, will host a series of four annual webinars on the impact of digital tools in the cultural sector.

 Responsible digital practices in the workplace

-Join us on Monday, 13 October | 10-11.30am CET for the first webinar, when we focus on how cultural organisations can reduce the environmental impact of their everyday digital office practices (emails, cloud storage, websites, hardware use, etc.), while also improving team organisation and wellbeing at work.
+The first webinar focuses on how cultural organisations can reduce the environmental impact of their everyday digital office practices (emails, cloud storage, websites, hardware use, etc.), while also improving team organisation and wellbeing at work.
+It was led by Gwendolenn Sharp, founder and director of The Green Room.
+The session was video recorded via Zoom on 10 October 2025 and edited by Miha Turk.

 About the speaker